 I know this doesn’t sound terrible (and it really isn’t) however being under the watchful eye of a team of doctors and midwives for many women can be a bit overwhelming.

-Humans, it has been said, are the only mammals to give birth outside our nest.
+Humans are the only mammals to give birth outside our nest.
 This is important because Oxytocin (the love hormone), which helps cause contractions, is much easier to produce when we feel safe, loved and in a private setting.
 I’ve heard it said that the best environment to give birth in is the ideal environment to make love in (lights low, no interruptions and generally just one other person with you).
 This ‘nest like’ environment is pretty much the antithesis to a modern hospital setting, and when you are trying to jump-start these love hormones, having a friendly and well meaning doctor/midwife/tea lady popping in every half hour or so can really mess with your mojo.

 What you can do: